dangerdev004/ytmusic-downloader/README.md

 Any trademark, service mark, trade name, or other intellectual property rights used in this project are owned by the respective owners.

+### Read the wiki if you are having problems on Android

 #### Note: It is advised to use music.youtube.com for better covers but this is not compulsory.